 At this point I took a little time looking around my shop for a few things I need.
 Manual E36 pedals and an E36 manual clutch line... although I don't know if the clutch line will work for me...
 I will probably bend a custom line anyways.
 I also had some brand new engine and transmission mounts.
 I was about to order some online but thought I had some and sure enough I did.
 It will be important to ensure they are both new so when I align the engine to build the engine mounts, I am building everything "straight" based on new, proper height stuff

 Then I was thinking about going to the junkyard for some things I needed.
 But looked around my shop first and found this in a parts car.
-As far as I am aware this is called a power distribution block.
+This is called a power distribution block.
 I needed it mostly for the 100amp fuse and the 50amp fuse

 At this point I realized I have a lot of... stuff... that I want to fit in the DME box.
 So I cleared it out, verified the routing of all the wires was good then test fit the bits I wanted in there, modified it here and there with my handy dandy dremel and got test fitting, cut again, etc...
 After much consideration, I have discerned that I simply do not have room in the fusebox for the power distribution block.
 It was either that or the IVM and I think the IVM is more sensitive.
 The other compartments are being taken up by the fuseholders I have to add, the Valvetronic DME and the engine DME.
-I could probably fit it all if I took out the organizer shelf piece but I don't really like that idea personally.
 At least for now - the plan is to mount the distribution block just on the outside of the DME box.
 I mocked it up in a pretty good place.
 It is held in place with a single M6 bolt on the car I took it from.
-I will use my riv-nut tool to set an M6 rivnut in place when I finalize it's position.
-But I haven't finalized it yet.
-Boo.
-I wanted to riv-nut something
+I will use my riv-nut tool to set an M6 rivnut in place when I finalize it's position

-Another thing I have to do, at least something I think I have to do, was find the starter wire line from the EWS.
+Another thing I have to do, was find the starter wire line from the EWS.
 It goes into to the IVM, instead of going directly into the engine harness like on the M52TU.
 I thought I would use this mode to indicate visually the continuity...
 I guess in hindsight my little light tester would have worked too

 So I had located a 100amp and 50amp fuse holder with the distribution block, but I needed a smaller fuseholder too, for four 5-10amp fuses.
 Found this in the trunk... nice